Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Related Work

-In contrast to all previously introduced \ac{CSL} methods in the continuous optimization branch, NoCurl estimates the adjacecny matrix in two setps \shortcite{NoCurl}.
-The computations performed in the first step bear similarities to GOLEM and NoTears, as the task of causal discovery is formulated as unconstrained optimization problem using the least squares loss from NoTears.
-Furthermore, NoCurl's score function includes the polynomial \ac{DAG}-ness penalty used in the approach DAG-GNN, which is introduced by \shortciteA{DAG_GNN}:\\
+In contrast to all previously introduced \ac{CSL} methods in the continuous optimization branch, NoCurl estimates the adjacency matrix in two steps \citep{NoCurl}.
+The computations performed in the first step bear similarities to GOLEM and NoTears, as the task of causal discovery is formulated as an unconstrained optimization problem using the least squares loss from NoTears.
+Furthermore, NoCurl's score function includes the polynomial \ac{DAG}-ness penalty used in the approach DAG-GNN, which is introduced by \citet{DAG_GNN}:\\